Filipsjolander/Glioblastoma_project/README.md

 # Glioblastoma_project
-A repo containing files needed to host a web client, and possibly python code for the model.
+A repo ccontaing files for the triplet embedding project.